NongMindHouse/MasterNongMind/README.md

-# 🔮 Fine Tuning Genetic Algorithm Parameters for Solving Mastermind (MasterNongMind)
+# 🔮 Fine Tuning Genetic Algorithm for Solving Mastermind (MasterNongMind)
 > 👀 Creating a Mastermind puzzle guessing algorithm using permutations and handcrafted rule-based solutions.

 ### ℹ️ About this Project